Easiest Places to Learn to Drive 2018-2019

 Gairloch - 86.5% Pass Rate

 Coming in with the highest percentage of 86.5% pass rate is the Gairloch test centre.
 Located in the North-West Highlands with a whopping population of 740 (2011 Census), Gairloch offers a local golf course, chippy, beaches and nearby mountains.
-So, if your desire to get a driving license takes you all the way to Gairloch make sure you try some of the local activities!
+So, if your desire to get a driving licence takes you all the way to Gairloch make sure you try some of the local activities!

 Mallaig – 86.4%

 With the second highest pass rate is Mallaig, a fishing port on the west coast of Scotland.
 Mallaig can be reached easily by train and in-fact the West Highland Line in which Mallaig is on, was voted as the greatest rail journey in the world in 2009 by the travel magazine Wanderlust.
-So not only can you easily get your license form Mallaig, but the journey there is one the best in the world!
+So not only can you easily get your licence form Mallaig, but the journey there is one the best in the world!

 Isle of Tiree – 85.7%